Christy Brown

-Christy Brown (5 June 1932 – 7 September 1981) was an Irish writer and painter who had cerebral palsy and was able to write or type only with the toes of one foot.
-His most recognized work is his autobiography, titled Down All The Days (1954).
-It was later made into a 1989 Academy Award-winning film My Left Foot, starring Daniel Day-Lewis as Brown.
+Christy Brown (5 June 1932 – 7 September 1981) was an Irish writer and painter.
+He had cerebral palsy, and this allowed him to write or type only with the toes of one foot.
+His most recognized work is his autobiography, titled My Left Foot (1954).
+It was later made into a 1989 Academy Award-winning film of the same name, starring Daniel Day-Lewis as Brown.

 Life

-Christy Brown was born into a working-class Irish family at the Rotunda Hospital in Dublin in June 1932.
-His parents were Bridget Fagan (1901–1968) and Patrick Brown.
-He had 22 siblings.
-Out of these 22, 13 lived while 9 died in infancy.
-After his birth, doctors discovered that he had severe cerebral palsy, a neurological disorder which left him almost entirely spastic in his limbs.
-Though urged to commit him to a hospital, Brown's parents were unswayed and subsequently determined to raise him at home with their other children.
-During Brown's adolescence, social worker Katriona Delahunt became aware of his story and began to visit the Brown family regularly, while bringing Christy books and painting materials as, over the years, he had shown a keen interest in the arts and literature.
-He had also demonstrated extremely impressive physical dexterity since, soon after discovering several household books, Christy had learned to both write and draw himself, with the only limb over which he had unequivocal control: his left leg.
+Brown was born into a working-class Irish family at the Rotunda Hospital in Dublin in June 1932.
+His parents were Bridget Fagan (1901–1968) and Patrick Brown (1901-1955).
+He had twenty-one siblings, nine of whom died in infancy.
+He was born with severe cerebral palsy, so that he was almost entirely spastic in his limbs.
+Though urged to commit him to a hospital, Brown's parents were determined to raise him at home.
+During Brown's adolescence, a social worker began to visit regularly, bringing Christy books and painting materials, as he had shown a keen interest in the arts and literature.
+Christy learned to write and draw with his left leg, the only limb over which he had effective control.
 Brown quickly matured into a serious artist.

-Although Brown famously received almost no formal schooling during his youth, he did attend St Brendan's School-Clinic in Sandymount intermittently.
+Although Brown received almost no formal schooling during his youth, he did attend St Brendan's School-Clinic in Sandymount intermittently.
 At St Brendan's he came in contact with Robert Collis, an author.
 Collis discovered that Brown was also a natural novelist and, later, Collis helped use his own connections to publish My Left Foot, by then a long-gestating autobiographical account of Brown's struggle with everyday life amidst the vibrant culture of Dublin.